 For me personally, because my self-esteem was so low, whenever I did something that elicited very normal and healthy feelings of guilt, shame would then immediately infiltrate.

 I soon started to feel guilty about everything.

 This led to my disease to please.
 I had become a professional, overly-apologetic doormat.

 Guilt was this unbearably painful wound.
 And because of that, shame then became the novocaine that I had to shoot up with.

-Because I held myself to the lowest standard of perfection, I lacked confidence.
-I could never be perfect – no one can be.
+I held myself to a standard of perfection and because of that, I lacked confidence.
+I could never be perfect; no one can be.

-And because I had zero confidence, no self-love, and no sense of identity or self to fall back on…
+And because I didn’t love myself and no sense of identity to fall back on…

 Whenever I did or didn’t do something that elicited guilt… my low-self esteem disabled it from becoming an experience to learn from/an opportunity to evolve and ENABLED shame to do nothing but reaffirm how worthless I really was.
 Writing that makes me tear up.
 It makes me feel terrible that I did that to myself after surviving a childhood that although was really wonderful… there were many times that was done to me.